 Cuys are such an expected part of the Andean household that families who do not have cuys in their kitchen are considered to be lazy or extremely poor.
 The traditional method of raising cuys in the kitchen dates back hundreds of years, more technical exploitation being a fairly new activity.

 Peruvians don’t keep them as pets.
 Although it is also common to see children fond of these cute animals.
-Still we witness physical intimacy between humans and guinea pigs in the Andes.
+Also we witness physical intimacy between humans and guinea pigs in the Andes.
 It was a fascinating reminder that the boundaries between humans and nonhumans, remain culturally contingent.
-Cuyes were food for villagers, but they were also household companions with cute whistles and grunts.
+Cuyes are food for villagers, but they are also household companions with cute whistles and grunts.

 SAYING: Como cuyes – just like guinea pigs

-During an annual festival in the town of Churin, residents celebrate cuy by dressing the animals up in colorful costumes.
+During an annual festival in the town of Churin, residents celebrate cuys by dressing the animals up in colorful costumes.
+Some of them are turned into kings and queens while others are dressed up as miners and peasants.

 On the second Friday of October, our country celebrates this small animal, which represents a very important part of our culture.
 This day was decreed in 2013 by the Ministry of Agricultural Development and Irrigation (MIDAGRI), in order to support the development of more than 800,000 small producers engaged in raising cuyes nationwide.